mpv-player/mpv/DOCS/compatibility.rst

 (which include Lua scripts, libmpv, and the JSON IPC).
 As such, they constitute a large part of the user interface and APIs.

+Certain options and commands may have documented default values.
+These default values are considered a part of the API since scripts may already rely on these documented behaviors.
+Changing these defaults are considered incompatible changes and must be documented.
+Undocumented default values do not subject to this requirement, and it is recommended to discourage such usage in the related documentations if there is a need to frequently change such defaults.

 All incompatible changes to this must be declared in interface-changes.rst, which include the types of changes, the impact of these changes, and suggested actions to address such impact so that the incompatibility is alleviated.